wycomco/PrinterGenerator/README.md

   -h, --help            show this help message and exit --printername PRINTERNAME
                         Name of printer queue.
 May not contain spaces, tabs, # or /.
 Required.
-  --driver DRIVER       Name of driver file in /Library/Printers/PPDs/Contents/Resources/.
-Can be relative or full path.
+  --driver DRIVER       Either the name of driver file in /Library/Printers/PPDs/Contents/Resources/ (relative or full path) or \'airprint-ppd\' for
+                        AirPrint printers.
 Required.
   --address ADDRESS     IP or DNS address of printer.
 If no protocol is specified, defaults to lpd://.
 Required.
   --location LOCATION   Location name for printer.
 Optional.
 Defaults to printername.
   --displayname DISPLAYNAME
                         Display name for printer (and Munki pkginfo).
 Optional.
 Defaults to printername.
   --desc DESC           Description for Munki pkginfo only.
 Optional.
   --requires REQUIRES   Required packages in form of space-delimited 'CanonDriver1 CanonDriver2'.
-Optional.
+Be sure to add a reference to airprint-ppd
+                        to setup your printer via AirPrint.Optional.
   --options [OPTIONS ...]
                         Printer options in form of space-delimited 'Option1=Key Option2=Key Option3=Key', etc. Optional.
   --version VERSION     Version number of Munki pkginfo.
 Optional.
 Defaults to 1.0.